Southwest Zone Fishing

 A few steelhead have been reported in Tenmile Creek.
 Anglers will have success plunking near the acclimation sites or fishing a jig under a bobber.
 Eel Creek is now open to steelhead fishing.
 In the Tenmile Basin 1 additional hatchery steelhead may be retained per day for a total aggregate of 3 adult fish harvested daily.

 Largemouth bass fishing has been slow.
 Anglers are catching bass near structure or on the deep end of the weed lines using jigs or rubber worms.

 TOKETEE LAKE: brown trout, rainbow trout

-Fishing is open in Toketee year-round.
-The boat ramp is currently closed and the reservoir is partially drawn down.
+Fishing is open in Toketee year-round, but weather conditions may prevent access.
 For more information call the U.S. Forest Service at 541-498-2531.